TricomB2B/tricom-drupal-7-base/README.md

 `regions`, `features`, and `settings` are all the default Drupal 7 values.
 These can be completely removed and it will not change the behavior of the theme.
 They are included here for completeness and ease of adjusting theme features, etc.

+## Template File

+The theme's `template.php` file also provides library-style functionality.

+- `tricom_get_url($path)` - Returns the fully qualified URL to the given path using the theme's path as the base.
+For example, calling `tricom_get_url('img/logo.svg')` would return `//DOMAIN/sites/all/themes/THEME/img/logo.svg`.

 ## Favicons

 Favicons can be generated at [RealFaviconGenerator](http://realfavicongenerator.net/) and can very easily be inserted (and replace) the default favicon using the [Responsive Favicons](https://www.drupal.org/project/responsive_favicons) module.